samlaubscher/Security-Privacy-Essentials-Toolkit/README.md

 #### This is a Windows Batch File that automatically installs an array of tools and applications using PowerShell

-#### Required: Run the 1312-Essentials-Toolkit.bat in Administrator mode
+#### Required: Use Administrator mode to run the scoop-installer.bat file FIRST and then the 1312-Essentials-Toolkit.bat file

 ## THIS IS STILL IN DEVELOPMENT